ipld/ipld/specs/codecs/dag-cosmos/tendermint_chain.md

 * The Tx Merkle Tree is Merkle Tree built from the list of transactions included in this block, ordered by their index in the block.
 * A transaction is an unstructured byte array, it's decoding is dependent on the state machine it is intended for.
-* Leaves contain a hash link (`TxCID`) to a transaction rather than the transaction itself.
+* Leaves contain a hash link (`TypedTxCID`) to a transaction rather than the transaction itself.
 * CID links to a `TxTreeNode` use an SHA256 multihash of the node binary and the TxTree codec (tbd).
 * The root node of this tree is referenced in a Tendermint `Header` by the `DataCID`.